More about Prestige Estates Projects Limited

 | forwardEps | 41.77714 |

-PRESTIGE's current ratio, being 1.207, demonstrates that the company has the liquidity necessary to service its short-term debt.
-With strong cash reserves and current assets, PRESTIGE is well-equipped to meet its immediate financial obligations without any difficulties.
+With a current ratio of 1.207, PRESTIGE has the liquidity needed to easily service its short-term debt.
+The company's cash reserves and current assets are sufficient, indicating that PRESTIGE is in a strong position to meet its immediate financial obligations without difficulty.

 Price projections: